-Employees are entitled to a periodical annual increment of not less than (7%) of the basic social insurance salary.
-The minimum mandatory annual increase is currently EGP 134.40.
+Employees are entitled to a periodical annual increment of not less than (3%) of the employee's social insurance salary, in which the calculated minimum mandatory increase should not be less than EGP 60.

 Overtime pay

 The minimum overtime premiums are 35 percent of normal pay for overtime worked during daylight, 70 percent for that worked at night, and 100 percent on weekends and 200 percent on official holidays.